gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

-You cannot continuously deform the $$\nu = 1$$ state into the $$\nu = 2$$ state without closing the bulk energy gap — without a phase transition.
+You cannot continuously deform the $$\nu = 1$$ state into the $$\nu = 2$$ state without closing the bulk energy gap, without a phase transition.

 The distinction is topological, not symmetry-based.